ionic-team/capacitor-plugins/push-notifications/README.md

 ```

 Register the app to receive push notifications.

-Will trigger registration event with the push token
-or registrationError if there was some problem.
+Will trigger registration event with the push token or registrationError if there was some problem.

 Doesn't prompt the user for notification permissions, use requestPermission() first.

+**Since:** 1.0.0

 --------------------